 Elevation gain: 5180

-You will need a print out of your registration, medical certificate & ID.
-Your race entry can be collected by someone else as long as they have those three things.
-Collection is on the two days before the sportive at Palais des Sports in Alpe d'Huez or before the race start in Bourg
+You will need a printed copy of your registration, ID and medical certificate.
+Your race entry can be collected by someone else as long as they possess these three documents.

 All Packages Include:

 Three Night Single Package for One Person